konsulting/laravel-sorting/readme.md

 App\Post::sort()->paginate();
 // The sort method will extract the sort variable from the request, unless you pass them through (e.g. if you store in the session).
 ```

+### Prioritise

+* Add the `Konsulting\Laravel\Sorting\Prioritise` trait to your model.

+* Ensure your model has a column for 'priority'.
+By default, this is called 'priority' but can be overriden if needed by overriding the `determinePriorityColumnName()` method in the model.

+* Use the `prioritise` scope to sort the retrieved results by priority.

 ## Security

 If you find any security issues, or have any concerns, please email [keoghan@klever.co.uk](keoghan@klever.co.uk), rather than using the issue tracker.